-Note: Standard errors are clustered by PR; : p < .1, : p < .05, : p < .01.
+Note: Standard errors are clustered by PR; \: p < .1, \\: p < .05, \\\: p < .01.
 All regressions control for housing characteristics, location and year fixed effects, and the controls used in Table 3.
 The endogenous dependent variable is the number of housing units completed in the preceding November/December as a share of the average yearly supply of new housing, instrumented by the summer rainfall shock.
 Column (1) reports results for the entire unweighted sample.
-Regressions in all other columns are weighted using the inverse size of the housing information on the year of construction.
+Regressions unmarized in Table 3.
+Columns (3)-(7) exclude units with missing information on the year of construction.
 In columns (4)-(7), the sample is partitioned by building age (year of observation minus year of construction).